São Paulo: A Deep Dive into Brazil’s Megacity

 The contrast between modern São Paulo and its colonial past is striking.
 The sleek glass and steel towers of Paulista Avenue epitomise the city’s financial clout, while the decaying yet elegant architecture of the old colonial centre tells the story of its history.
 A particular standout is the São Paulo Cathedral (Catedral da Sé), a neo-Gothic masterpiece completed in 1954.
 Its immense dome, tall spires, and intricate stained glass windows are a testament to Brazil’s religious history, while also serving as a poignant reminder of the city’s early days.

-Catedral da Sé, São Paolo, Brazil
+Catedral da Sé, São Paulo, Brazil

 Teatro Municipal and the Street Life of São Paulo